munificent/craftinginterpreters/book/types-of-values.md

 ^code table-equal (1 before, 1 after)

-And the remaining five operators are a little farther down in the table:
+The remaining five operators are a little farther down in the table.

 ^code table-comparisons (1 before, 1 after)

-Inside `binary()` we have a switch to generate the right bytecode for each token type.
-We add cases for the six new operators:
+Inside `binary()` we already have a switch to generate the right bytecode for each token type.
+We add cases for the six new operators.

 ^code comparison-operators (1 before, 1 after)